QuickBooks Blog

 To Accounts Payable (Cr.)$200,000

 When Robert Johnson Pvt Ltd makes payment to its supplier, the accounts payable account gets debited.
-This is because Robert Johnson’s current liability reduces by $200,000.
-The offsetting credit entry for such a transaction is made to the cash account.
-This is because cash worth $200,000 gets reduced.
+This is because Robert Johnson’s current liability is reduced by $200,000.
+The offsetting credit entry for such a transaction is made to the cash account, because the cash worth $200,000 gets reduced.

 ParticularsDebitCredit